 Getting approved for a retail credit card can be easier for those getting credit for the first time.
 Retail cards are store credit cards that can only be used at that store or a group of stores.
 However, the cards are issued by a bank.
 For example, the Gap Visa is issued by Synchrony Bank.

-While retail and gas cards are easier to get, they also have higher costs.
-For example, the interest rate, which is essentially the cost of carrying a credit card balance from month to month, is higher on department store and oil company credit cards.
-On the bright side, having a positive history with one of these cards helps you qualify for a major credit card later on.
-And if you pay your balance in full each month (which you should), you won't pay any finance charges.
+Although retail cards can be easier to obtain approval, they tend to have higher costs.
+For example, the interest rate—the cost of carrying a credit card balance—can be higher on retail credit cards.
+On the bright side, having a positive credit history with a retail credit card can help you qualify for a major credit card.

-Avoid making several applications for credit.
-Each time you apply for credit, an inquiry is added to your credit report.
+Each time you apply for credit, a record of the application is added as an inquiry to your credit report—a compilation of your credit history that plays a role in your ability to get approved.
 Too many inquiries in a short period of time can make it appear as if you are desperate for credit.
-Credit card card issuers will be less willing to give you a credit card.
+Credit card issuers will be less willing to give you a credit card.

 Be wary of credit card offers that guarantee approval regardless of your credit history.
 Offers like this are usually credit card scams that end up costing much more than you spend.

 Use Credit Wisely

 Avoid taking on more credit than you can afford to repay.
 Making your payments on time each month is also key to building your credit so you can qualify for better credit cards and loans in the future.